isomerpages/mof-gfg/_about-g20-epg/EPG Members.md

 		<td width="50%"><img width="287px" length="289px" src="/images/Members/Zhumin.jpg"></td>
 	</tr>
 	<tr><td width="50%"><b>Lord Nicholas Stern</b>
-IG Patel Professor of Economics and Government at the London School of Economics and Political Science; former Chief Economist and Senior Vice-President of the World Bank; former Chief Economist of the EBRD</td>
+<br>IG Patel Professor of Economics and Government at the London School of Economics and Political Science; former Chief Economist and Senior Vice-President of the World Bank; former Chief Economist of the EBRD</td>
 	<td width="50%"><b>Zhu Min</b>
-President of the National Institute of Financial Research at Tsinghua University; former Deputy Managing Director of the IMF</td>
+<br>President of the National Institute of Financial Research at Tsinghua University; former Deputy Managing Director of the IMF</td>
 	</tr>

 	</tbody></table>